HardlyDifficult/Crypto/about/Nodes.md

 ## Who Can Operate a Node?

 Anyone.
 For most coins, just double click the app and then you're a node.

+<br><br><hr>  **Disclaimer**: I am not a financial adviser.
+This site includes my thoughts and non-expert opinions.
+Do not take action based on what you read here, do your own research and seek professional advice first.

+Have a correction or something to add?
+Join us daily at [twitch.tv/HardlyDifficult](http://twitch.tv/HardlyDifficult).